iqtree/iqtree.github.io/doc/Compilation-Guide.md

     To build the multicore version please add `-DIQTREE_FLAGS=omp` to the cmake command:

         cmake -DIQTREE_FLAGS=omp ..

+    If `cmake` failed with message about `Eigen3 not found`, then install Eigen3 library and run `cmake` again.
+If this still failed, you have to manually specify the downloaded directory of Eigen3 with:

+        cmake -DEIGEN3_INCLUDE_DIR=<eigen3_dir> ..

 5. Compile source code with `make`: